 One critical control point that contributed to low conception rates among artificially inseminated goats is the timing of insemination.
 Usually, breeders rely on behavioral changes used during natural breeding but these only determine the period of estrus and are not necessarily the best time to inseminate.

-After three years, six prototypes have been completed.Ā They are multi-parameter, integrating sensors for changes in temperature, conductivity, and acidity, which are relevant indicators of the goatās estrous status.
+After 3 years, six prototypes have been completed.Ā They are multi-parameter, integrating sensors for changes in temperature, conductivity, and acidity, which are relevant indicators of the goatās estrous status.
 Each device comes with an android application that can retrieve, record, and display the information for easier monitoring of the goat estrous cycle.Ā

 For more information, please contact: